By Dennis Jones

 - Average Wi-Fi data use, on the other hand, ran relatively even between data plans with a monthly allowance and unlimited data plans, with the edge in raw data use going to the former.

 - But across all three major plan types, Wi-Fi data use dwarfed cellular data use.
-Pay as You Go subscribers used Wi-Fi 91 percent of the time, while monthly subscribers used Wi-Fi used Wi-Fi 83 percent of the time.
+Pay as You Go subscribers used Wi-Fi 91 percent of the time, while monthly subscribers used Wi-Fi 83 percent of the time.
 Even unlimited subscribers, who have no financial incentive to use more Wi-Fi than cellular, used Wi-Fi around 70 percent of the time.

 This final finding, in itself, might be the most interesting.
 People have speculated that the reintroduction of unlimited cellular data plans might lead to the collapse of demand for Wi-Fi.
-But the numbers say something altogether different, when given the cost-neutral choice, subscribers still flock to Wi-Fi, at least 70 percent of the time.
+But the numbers say something altogether different.
+When given the cost-neutral choice, subscribers still flock to Wi-Fi, at least 70 percent of the time.